Premier League hires David Pemsel as chief executive

 LONDON — David Pemsel has been hired to lead the Premier League as chief executive.

-The 51-year-old Pemsel’s appointment a long search to find a successor to executive chairman Richard Scudamore.
+The 51-year-old Pemsel’s appointment ends a long search to find a successor to executive chairman Richard Scudamore.

 Scudamore drove the league’s huge commercial success over 20 years before retiring in November 2018.